 - A rare surviving multi-purpose vice establishment

-- The intersection of theater, gambling, and prostitution is exemplified in venues such as Miss Laura’s, where entertainment meets vice.
+- The intersection of theater, gambling, and prostitution under one roof

 - One of the most preserved Old West buildings open to the public